 Lidocaine and Dextrose Dosage and Administration

-Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
+Note: Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration whenever the solution and container permit.
 Solutions that are discolored and/or contain particulate matter should not be used.

 How is Lidocaine and Dextrose Supplied

 Store at 20 to 25°C (68 to 77°F).
 [See USP Controlled Room Temperature.]

 Hospira, Inc., Lake Forest, IL 60045 USA